cherryramatisdev/website/content/posts/native-fuzzy-finder-in-neovim-with-lua-and-cool-bindings.md

 })
 ```

-There are two main aspects of this version, the *cleanup* and the *cmdline check*:
+There are two main aspects of this version, the **cleanup** and the **cmdline check**:

+_cleanup_
-- *cleanup* :: On this version, we're listening to an additional event `CmdlineLeave` which we use to reset the `wildmode` option to the default value.
+: On this version, we're listening to an additional event `CmdlineLeave` which we use to reset the `wildmode` option to the default value.
 This is important to not affect further commands on the cmdline.
 To do that, we take advantage of the `ev` parameter passed to the callback; with it we can check the `.event` and perform different actions.

+_cmdline check_
-- *cmdline check* :: With the function `vim.fn.getcmdline()` we get the whole content of the cmdline typed so far as a string, considering that it is just a matter of string parsing to get the parts we want.
+: With the function `vim.fn.getcmdline()` we get the whole content of the cmdline typed so far as a string, considering that it is just a matter of string parsing to get the parts we want.
 To keep it simple, we're just splitting on spaces and checking the first word (the command).

 Great!
 Our current version has a controlled autocompletion based on the command and a fuzzy finding method attached to it.
 What else is needed?
 Now we'll add the convenient strategies implied by plugin fuzzy finders to open the selection on splits and other cool additions that worked for me personally.